gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

 ### Higher Order Functions

 Higher-order functions are a concept in functional programming.
-They are functions that can take other functions as arguments or return function as their results.
+They are functions that can **take other functions as arguments** or **return a function as their results**.
 It characteristic allows for a higher level of abstraction in programming, enabling more flexible and reusable code.

+Thus, Functions can be reused in different contexts by encapsulating common function operations or behaviors.

 - In javaScript, `map` is a higher-order function that transforms an array by applying a function to all of its elements and returning a new array with the results.